Healthy Homes Assessment Days Bay

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st of July 2021?
-The landlords are now required to make sure their Days Bay rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rental properties must be completely compliant by 1 July 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
+The landlords are now required to make sure that their Days Bay rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rentals must be fully certified by 1 July 2024.

-We will assess your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we’ll advise you or your property manager about the work that needs to be done, and provide an evaluation report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we’ll advise you or your property manager of any tasks required. needs to be done, and offer the report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7,200 in addition to any healthier homes connected fines.
+Failure to meet the obligations in the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of up to $7,200 in addition to any healthy homes connected fines.

-We’re completely independent assessors of rental properties, and are completely qualified to evaluate both Healthy Homes and Homefit.
+We are completely independent assessors of rental properties and are completely certified to evaluate both Healthy Homes and Homefit.

 Call Now (04) 280 6791